 Ugh, as if you needed yet another chore to add to your already-packed schedule.
 But before you start to groan, there’s some good news: washing makeup brushes every week or two is surprisingly simple and quick.
 Ahead, the experts explain how to clean your makeup brushes in three easy steps.

 1. Pick your cleanser.

-Whether you want to go liquid or solid is a matter of personal preference, since both will clean equally well, says Levy.
-For the former, any kind of mild soap, shampoo, or face wash will do the trick.
-Just be sure to look for fragrance-free options, since the brushes will be touching your face and you don't want any ingredients that may cause irritation, says Levy, who likes Dr. Bronner's Baby Unscented Pure-Castile Liquid Soap ($11; drbronner.com).
-Solid brush cleansers, like the Japonesque Solid Brush Cleanser ($20; ulta.com), are a great option for travel, she adds.
+Whether you want to go with a liquid or solid is a matter of personal preference since both clean equally well, says Levy.
+When it comes to liquid cleanser, any kind of mild soap, shampoo, or face wash will do the trick.
+Just be sure to look for fragrance-free options, since the brushes will be touching your face and you don't want any ingredients that may cause irritation, says Levy, who likes Dr. Bronner's Baby Unscented Pure-Castile Liquid Soap (Buy It, $11, target.com).
+(Speaking of which, there is no shortage of ways to use Castile soap beyond washing makeup brushes.)